calliope-project/ec_modules/wrappers/tsam/timeseries/README.md

 >| 2010-01-01 01:30:00 | -3.3 | 357.4168443 |
 >| 2010-01-01 02:30:00 | -3.2 | 350.1913058 |
 >
->Simiarly, multiple variables per file are possible.
-However, the same variable names must be unique across all files!
+>Similarly, multiple variables per file are possible.
+However, the variable names must be unique across all files!

 ## Example